 Google offers many different forms of PPC ads to help you promote your business, products & services.
 Among them, Google text ads are the simplest ads to create.
 They appear above the search results on Google, when people search for stuff.
 However, they are highly competitive since practically every business uses text ads to market their business.
 So how do make your Google Text ads stand apart?
-Here are some tips on how to write Google Text Ad for your clients, and improve your SEM strategy.
+What do the best Google Text Ads contain?
+Here are some Google Ad Copy best practices on how to write Google Text Ad for your clients, and improve your SEM strategy.

 How to Write Google Text Ad